 SECTION XIII - ELECTION OF FELLOWS

-The names of candidates proposed for Fellowship, who are approved by Council, shall be read with supporting letters from each of the two (2) proposers at a stated meeting of the Academy.
-Their names shall be sent out with a call to the following meeting at which the election shall be held.
+The names of candidates proposed for Fellowship, who are approved by Council, shall be read at a stated meeting of the Academy.
 Election of candidates for Fellowship who have been reported upon by the Council may take place at any stated meeting and shall be by ballot.
 A

 two-thirds vote of those present shall be necessary to elect the candidate to Fellowship.